How to Make Easy Vegan Caramel Sauce from Scratch (JUST Like the Classic!)

-- Add in the butter: Once the sugar is completely melted into a caramel-colored liquid, add in the ROOM TEMPERATURE vegan butter, and stir constantly until the butter is incorporated.
-If your butter isn’t integrating into the caramel, you can remove from heat and give it a strong whisk.
-Keep whisking until it’s incorporated.
+- Add in the heavy cream: Once the sugar is completely melted into a caramel-colored liquid, remove from heat for a moment to add in the ROOM TEMPERATURE vegan heavy cream.
+Stir constantly until the heavy cream is incorporated.
+If your cream isn’t integrating into the caramel, bring the pot back to heat and keep stirring until the sugar dissolves into the heavy cream.

-- Stir in the heavy cream, and flavor enhancers: I used Silk! vegan heavy cream here, but Plant Crock also has one.
-Add in the heavy vegan cream, and whisk again on low heat until combined.
+- Stir in the vegan butter, and flavor enhancers: Add in the room temperature vegan butter, and whisk again on low heat until combined.
 You can also stir in the sea salt and vanilla extract if desired.
 Stir until integrated.

-- Heat: Now bring the caramel to medium-low heat, and allow the mixture to bubble for 3-5 minutes while stirring.
+- Heat: Now bring the caramel to medium-low heat, and allow the mixture to bubble for 3-5 minutes without touching the caramel.
 If you want a lighter color caramel and/or slightly thinner, you can also add in more heavy cream here.

 - Cool: Once bubbling, remove the caramel from the heat and pour into a heat-safe jar, bowl, or container.
 Cool the caramel in the fridge for at least an hour to thicken.

 - Use and enjoy!
 Use your caramel in the recipe desired or as a topping!
 Refrigerate covered for up to 1 month.

 See blog post for all tips and tricks!

 - Calories: 47

 - Fiber: 0 g